pradeepgadde/blog/_posts/2023-03-25-gcpne-desinging-gcp-network.md

 With respect to network routing and IP planning, there are two main approaches to deploying GKE: routes-based or VPC-native.
 VPC-native is the newer and recommended approach that provides several benefits.
 It is important to be aware of the subtle differences in how to select the correct IP ranges to use with each type, as well as the supported numbers of resources based on size of the ranges.

+## Designing an IP addressing plan for Google Kubernetes Engine

 Creating GKE private clusters improves security.
 There are 3 high level configurations available for private clusters with varying levels of security and ease of access for each: